 Q: How does your Advanced Build Your Book waiting list work?

-A: Anyone who is currently studying with me gets priority.
+A: Anyone who is currently studying with us gets priority.
 After that, all master class spots are offered on a first come first served basis from the bi-monthly newsletter, which announces the next round of upcoming classes.
-Any available spots are confirmed whether you are Alumni or not.
-I'm super fair when it comes to this because of the high percentage of returning students and limited availability.
+Any available spots must be confirmed whether you are Alumni or not.
+We are super fair when it comes to this because of the high percentage of returning students and limited availability.
 Sign up for our newsletter here.

 Q: What happens if I pass on an offer to jump into the master class?